World Cup Scams: How to Avoid FIFA Ticket Scams Ahead of the 2026 Tournament

 Unwanted Calls Nationwide Snapshot

-TNS estimates that more than 91 billion unwanted calls were made in the last 12 months representing a 49% increase over the last 12 months versus the previous 12 months.
-This is an increase from the 74 billion unwanted that were recorded between Feb 2024 to Feb 2025.
-Unwanted calls decreased 13% from June to July at 10B.
-This represents an 51% increase from July 2024 to July 2025.
+TNS estimates that more than 84 billion unwanted calls were made in the last 12 months representing a 44% increase over the last 12 months versus the previous 12 months.
+This represents an 25% increase from April 2025 to April 2026.
+Unwanted calls increased 8% from April to May at 9.1B.
+This represents an 70% increase from April 2024 to April 2025.

 Unwanted calls are comprised of nuisance calls and high-risk calls.
 The severity of harm of nuisance calls are moderate.
 The severity of harm for high-risk calls is deemed as a major invasion of privacy that can cause emotional distress.